 Autumn and Winter Chickens

 Hens often moult in the autumn, so they need a good diet to help them stay healthy and grow new feathers.
-Extra vitamins and minerals will help, and a little apple cider vinegar in their water will help ensure a healthy, glossy new plumage.
+Extra chicken vitamins and minerals will support them, and a little apple cider vinegar in their water will aid in ensuring they maintain a healthy, glossy new plumage.

 This entry was posted in Chickens